theobald-software/kb.theobald-software.github.io/content/_xtract-universal/explanation-of-using-config-command-line-tool.md

 **Note:** This tool is **EXPERIMENTAL** and still in development.
 Beware of bugs and breaking changes!
 It's currently limited to the extraction types [Table](https://help.theobald-software.com/en/xtract-universal/table) and [DeltaQ](https://help.theobald-software.com/en/xtract-universal/datasource-deltaq).

 {: .box-note }
 **Note:** Since Xtract Universal 5.0.0, xu-config.exe needs to be executed under the same Windows AD account as the [Xtract Universal service](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account) is running.
+In this case, you need to run the Windows command prompt as that respective user or use the ```runas```command.

-### Creating a single Table extraction using Command Prompt
+### Creating a single Table extraction using Windows Command Prompt
 1. Start the Command Prompt application (1) with admin-user rights (2).
 ![cmd-prompt](/img/contents/cmd_prompt.png){:class="img-responsive"}
 2. Navigate and select the *xu-config.exe* command line tool.